Tenable Nessus Professional Review 2026: Comprehensive Vulnerability Scanner Analysis

 Key Differences

-Accuracy: Nessus maintains a lower false positive rate, reducing time spent investigating non-existent vulnerabilities.
+Accuracy: Nessus maintains an industry-leading low false positive rate, reducing time spent investigating non-existent vulnerabilities.
+OpenVAS has improved significantly but generally reports higher false positive rates.

 Support: Commercial support versus community-based assistance affects enterprise deployment considerations.

-Cost: OpenVAS provides a free, open-source alternative with customization opportunities, but requires more technical expertise.
+Cost: OpenVAS provides a free, open-source alternative with customization opportunities, but requires significantly more technical expertise for setup and maintenance.

 Nessus vs. Qualys VMDR